cmake-basis/BASIS/doc/howto/configure-project.rst

 The :apidoc:`basis_bootstrap` function accepts arguments which define the configuration for the bootstrapped BASIS build.
-This BASIS configuration should be such that all features of BASIS that are required to build the software project are enabled (incl. any required documentation generation support), but others disabled to not waste time for the configuration and build of unused BASIS features.
+This BASIS configuration should be such that all features of BASIS that are required to build the software project are enabled (incl. any required documentation generation support).
+Unused BASIS features should be disabled to not waste time for the configuration and build of these features.
-The resulting BASIS build will be tailored towards the needs of the project and should also only be used by this project.
-Users who wish a single BASIS installation for multiple packages that use BASIS, should download and install BASIS manually.
+The resulting BASIS build will be tailored towards the needs of the project and should further only be used by this project.
+Users who wish a single BASIS installation for multiple packages should download and install BASIS manually.

 .. note:: The :apidoc:`basis_bootstrap` function will only build BASIS in the build tree of
           the project and use this build directly without installation.
 An installation